ScottVandervort/Calabasas/readme.txt

 	Now need to scale and center the rendered face using a translation and scaling matrix.

 	I am a bit rusty so need to figure out how to go about doing this (again).

+	TODO: Document transformation
+			Dispose of Text; Probably should only create when changes.
+			Makesure scaling still fits in screen.